Got A Hairy Back, Bro?

-If you are carefully opening the bottom of the packaging that comes with Bro Shaver, just cutting the bottom of the plastic, you can reuse it to store your Bro Shaver, without having to take your razor blades out for storage.
-As per the instructions, that says to remove the razor blades before storing them.
-This is due to safety reasons, as you can cut yourself if the blades are not covered.
-But you should also clean the shaver before putting it away.
+If you carefully open the bottom of the packaging that comes with the Bro Shaver, just cutting the bottom of the plastic, you can reuse it to store your Bro Shaver without taking your razor blades out for storage.
+The instructions say to remove the razor blades before storing them.
+This is for safety reasons, as you can cut yourself if the blades are not covered.
+But it would be best to clean the shaver before putting it away.

-Expect there to be a learning curve using this shaver; you will get better, the longer you use it.
-If you are familiar with using straight razors or safety razors, you will already have an understanding of how these types of blades work.
+Expect there to be a learning curve using this shaver; you will get better the longer you use it.
+If you are familiar with using straight or safety razors, you will already understand how these blades work.
 Modern razors typically don’t cut you as easily as straight and safety razors.

 Check out my page on How To Safely Dispose Of Safety Razors Blades.